chrisqian1/keras-for-re/README.md

 # keras-for-re:relation extraction using keras

 ### Introduction
-This repository is for semantic relation classification task using various models based on keras.
-It reads relation mention information from instance-level file, like semeval-2010 task 8.
+This repository is for semantic relation classification task using various models based on keras[9].
+It reads relation mention information from instance-level file, like semeval-2010 task 8[1].
 The project prepares the input for various models, train and test on data using these models supported in keras.
 Models available now are Lstm, Attention Lstm, Piecewise Cnn, Bert and XLnet.
 Other models will be added in the future.

 ### Model setting
-For Lstm, Att_Lstm and PCnn model, the main feature is pre-trained word vectors (Glove or Word2Vec).
+For Lstm[2], Att_Lstm[3] and PCnn[4] model, the main feature is pre-trained word vectors (Glove[5] or Word2Vec[6]).
 For Lstm and Att_Lstm, additional features include POS and character sequence and etc. For PCnn, additional features include entity positions and etc.

-For Bert and XLnet, BERT/XLnet tokenizer is used to tokenize a sentence into word pieces.
+For Bert[7] and XLnet[8], BERT/XLnet tokenizer is used to tokenize a sentence into word pieces.
 Bert/XLnet pre-trained model is loaded as initial model.

 When training, the best model on the validation set will be saved as the final model.
 Category accuracy will be used to choose the best model by evaluating on the validation set.